-Consumer rights are covered by Ley 23/2003, de 10 de julio, de Garantias en la Venta de Bienes de Consumo.
+Consumer rights in Spain are covered by Ley 23/2003, de 10 de julio, de Garantias en la Venta de Bienes de Consumo.

 EU law allows for a full 2 year guarantee on most products purchased, and for buyers to revoke the sales contract without penalty within the first fortnight in regard to some products – a 14 day cooling off period called the Derecho de Desistimiento.
 The rules require stores to give a refund within 30 days.
 After the first seven days, customers have the right to exchange or refund only if the item is defective or is not “fit for purpose” (e.g. not as described).
 An item may well not be accepted as “defective” if it becomes faulty after the first year (this is an increase from the six months which applied prior to March 2018).
 See the EU’s own details HERE of how these rules apply, and what exceptions exist.

 - products subject to price fluctuations that the seller cannot control